What Makes Hot Flushes Worse?

 For most women the most effective method is to get oestrogen dominance under control and then to rebalance their hormones with bioidentical progesterone or a combination cream of progesterone and oestrogen if flushes are severe.

-If bedtime is a problem – and when isn’t it with hot flushes – and so cooling gel pillow inserts, cool pads, or even a whole mattress topper if you are really suffering or pads are found helpful by many women and readily available online.
+If bedtime is a problem – and when isn’t it with hot flushes – then investigate if cooling gel pillow inserts, cool pads, or even a whole mattress topper are found helpful by many women and readily available online.